Glider: Global and Local Instruction-Driven Expert Router: Abstract

 \section{Abstract}

-The availability of performant pre-trained models has led to a proliferation of fine-tuned expert models that are specialized to a particular domain or task.
-This has enabled the creation of powerful and adaptive routing-based ``Model MoErging"~\citep{yadav2024moergingsurvey} methods with the goal of using expert modules to create an aggregate system with improved performance or generalization.
-However, existing MoErging methods often prioritize generalization to unseen tasks at the expense of performance on held-in tasks.
+The development of performant pre-trained models has driven the advancement of routing-based expert models tailored to specific tasks.
+However, these methods often favor generalization over performance on held-in tasks.
 This limitation adversely impacts practical applicability, as real-world deployments require robust performance across both known and novel tasks.
 We observe that current token-level routing mechanisms neglect the global semantic context of the input task.
-This token-wise independence hinders effective expert selection, particularly for held-in tasks, as routing decisions fail to incorporate the holistic semantic properties of the task.
-To address this, we propose a novel method, \methodlong{} (\method{}) that integrates a multi-scale routing mechanism, encompassing a semantic global router and a learned local router.
-As recent LLMs demonstrate advanced reasoning capabilities for semantic-related contexts, the global router leverages this ability to enhance expert selection.
-By utilizing the input query and an LLM, the router generates semantic task instructions that guide the retrieval of the most relevant experts across all layers.
+To address this, we propose a novel method, \methodlong{} (\method{}) that proposes a multi-scale routing mechanism, encompassing a semantic global router and a learned local router.
+The global router leverages recent LLMs' semantic reasoning capabilities to generate task-specific instructions from the input query, guiding expert selection across all layers.
 This global guidance is complemented by a local router that facilitates token-level routing decisions within each module, enabling finer control and enhanced performance on unseen and challenging tasks.
 Our experiments using T5-based expert models for T0 and FLAN tasks demonstrate that \method{} achieves substantially improved held-in performance while maintaining strong generalization on held-out tasks.
 Additionally, we perform ablations experiments to dive deeper into the components of \method{} and plot routing distributions to show that \method{} can effectively retrieve the correct expert for held-in tasks while also demonstrating compositional capabilities for held-out tasks.
 Our experiments highlight the importance of our multi-scale routing that leverages LLM-driven semantic reasoning for MoErging methods.
 Our code is available at \href{https://github.com/UNITES-Lab/glider}{https://github.com/UNITES-Lab/glider}.